JNavith/tailwindcss-theme-variants/README.md

 Now you have magic `"themes"` and `"motion-preference"` variants that are guaranteed to generate the CSS in the correct order, so you should use these instead of `"light", "dark"` and `"motion", "no-motion"` respectively.
 You'll even get stacked variants like `"themes:group-focus"` or `"motion-preference:hover"`.

-## The ultimate example: how I use every feature together in production
+## The ultimate example: how I use every feature together
 Because I primarily made this plugin to solve my own problems (a shocking reason, I know!), I take advantage of every feature this plugin provides.
 Here's an excerpt of the Tailwind CSS config I use on my site:

 ```js